 Negligence requires four specific elements: establishing a duty of care, showing the bus driver breached that duty, linking your injuries to that breach, and proving you suffered measurable damages.
 The important difference between bus accidents and other negligence claims is the duty of care involved.
 Because common carriers, as noted above, have a higher duty of care, it is typically easier to demonstrate that they have breached it.

-If you have suffered an injury in a bus crash, you have the right to hold the bus company responsible.
+If you were injured in a bus accident in Los Angeles, you have the right to hold the bus company responsible.
 By filing a lawsuit, you could recover compensation for your injuries and other losses.
-Contact us at Salamati Law for a free consultation.
+Contact us at Salamati Law today for a free consultation.